VirtuosoChris/drkarnaugh/README.md

 Things that don't work:
 - MP3 playback is not working.
 Presumably based on depends.
 - Theres some general Jank with mouselook, framerates, display modes, etc that could be fixed
+- This version of the game is asset light, but I absolutely think it would be worth hooking up a stanford bunny renderer (static mesh and rotation) to chase the player instead of just the placeholder pink ball I used for time.
+- Could render the wires going into and out of the components while we're at it.
+That was also something we cut for time.
+Right now you just sort of have to read the tooltips and keep stuff in your head.

 ### Run instructions:
 From the root directory you can just run the JAR